Elective home education

 Things to think about

-Home education can be difficult.
+Home education can be hard work but also rewarding.
 You will need time, energy and motivation to meet your legal duties and make sure your child reaches their full educational potential.

 If you decide to teach your child at home, their education must be full time, suitable and efficient.
 This is your responsibility.
 This means that you should consider:

-• what a typical day or week will look like and how you will ensure that your child receives a full time education of around 20 to 25 hours per week
+• what a typical day or week will look like and how you will ensure that your child receives a full time education - this does not have to be school hours or term times, can include formal and informal learning and take place all year round

 • how you will ensure that your child's studies are suitable including:

-• access to core subjects, especially literacy and numeracy
+• access to core subjects - especially literacy and numeracy - and other subjects appropriate for your child

 • making sure you prepare your child for their next steps